Meizu M16th vs OnePlus 6T: Price, specifications, features compared

 Meizu M16th vs OnePlus 6T: Display and design

-OnePlus 6T comes with a waterdrop notch on the front with 6.41-inch Optic AMOLED display (1080 x 2280 pixels resolution) with Gorilla Glass 6 protection on top.
-The phone has glass back panel.
+OnePlus 6T features a 6.41-inch Optic AMOLED display (1080 x 2280 pixels resolution) with Gorilla Glass 6 protection on top.
+The smartphone has a tiny ‘waterdrop notch’ and a glass back panel.
 It also has an in-screen fingerprint sensor.

-Meizu M16th also has slim bezels but doesn’t have a notch on the front.
-The phone, however, also has an in-screen fingerprint sensor, which allows users to unlock the phone by just tapping on the screen.
-The phone comes with 6-inch display with 2160x1080 pixels resolution.
+Meizu M16th flaunts slim bezels but sans the notch on its 6-inch display with 2160x1080 pixels resolution.
+The smartphone also features an in-display fingerprint sensor, and is wrapped in a 3D glass body.

 Meizu M16th vs OnePlus 6T: Camera

-OnePlus 6T comes with dual-rear cameras including 16-megapixel and 20-megapixel sensors.
-The camera comes with unique modes like Nightscape and studio lighting effects in portrait mode.
+OnePlus 6T sports a dual-camera setup with 16-megapixel and 20-megapixel sensors.
+The dual cameras offer features like Nightscape and studio lighting effects in portrait mode.
 On the front it has 16-megapixel sensor for selfies.

-Meizu M16th also has dual-rear cameras but with 13-megapixel and 20-megapixel sensors.
-On the front it has 20-megapixel sensor.
-The camera supports Laser focusing, Dual ISP, Continuous shooting, Panorama mode, and Ring 6-LED flash light.
+Meizu M16th also has dual-rear cameras with 13-megapixel and 20-megapixel sensors.
+Up front, it has a 20-megapixel selfie camera.
+The camera supports Laser focusing; Dual ISP, Continuous shooting, Panorama mode, and Ring 6-LED flash light.

-OnePlus 6T runs on Qualcomm’s Snapdragon 845 processor.
-The phone comes in multiple RAM and storage combinations – 6GB+128GB, 8GB+128GB and 8GB+256GB.
-The phone is powered by a 3,700mAh battery with fast charging support.
+OnePlus 6T is powered by Qualcomm’s Snapdragon 845 processor paired with a 3,700mAh battery with Dash Charge technology.
+On the software front, OnePlus 6T runs OxygenOS based on Android 9 Pie.

-Meizu M16th is also powered by Qualcomm’s Snapdragon 845 processor.
-The phone comes in 6GB+64GB and 8GB+128GB combinations.
-The phone is powered by a smaller 3,010mAh battery.
+Meizu M16th is also powered by the same Qualcomm Snapdragon 845 processor.
+The smartphone has a slightly smaller 3,010mAh battery, and runs FlymeOS based on Android 8.1 Oreo.